Morgan1317/Mapping-for-e-commerce-c13/README.md

   ## Usage

    mysql2, express, dotenv, and sequelize are required.
 Do not forget to update the example env file, to have your information, and change the name to .env to work properly.

+   /categories
+   /tags
+   /products
+   are the api routes used.
+You can also get these by id.

   ## Tests